-“Venice Historic Centre”, the most important island of Venice Lagoon, is connected to Venetian Mainland by the “Ponte della Libertà” bridge, as far as “Roma Square”.
+“Venice Historic Centre”, the most important island of Venetian Lagoon, is connected to Venetian Mainland by the “Ponte della Libertà” bridge, as far as “Roma Square”.

-Our Bed and Breakfast is 8 kilometres away from the Venice Historic Centre-Roma Square, and you can get there either by car or by bus (no. 15 – 5 – 4).
-Every half an hour with last back run at 10:35 pm.
-Ticket 1,20 euro.
+Our Bed and Breakfast is 8 kilometres away from the Venice Historic Centre-Roma Square, and you can get there either by car or by bus (no. 45 , 5 or ATVO).
+Usually every half an hour.

 However you can reach Venice Historic Centre – st Marco Square also directly from Venice Airport (1,5 Kilometres from the B&B) by boat, going past the Islands of Murano (famous for the glass) and Lido (the aristocratic beach of the Venetian people).
-The boat usually leaves every half an hour, with price of 15 euro and last boat back from st Marco at 10:35 pm
+The boat usually leaves every half an hour.

 The Casa del Miele is 1,5 Kilometres from “Marco Polo” Airport of Venice.
-The connection is by buses no. 45 (in the daytime, with the first bus to go to the Airport at 5:20 am) and 4 (night time, with the last bus back from the Airport to at 23:05).
-Usually the bus service is every half an hour, price 1,20 euro
+The connection is by the bus ATVO (SEGGESTED! because direct, faster and cheaper) or the city bus actv no. 45.
+Usually the bus service is every half an hour

 The Casa del Miele is about 25 Kilometres from “San Giuseppe” Airport of Treviso.